SaaS features page, also called product or solutions page is part and parcel of any SaaS website.

 When addressing financial institutions, SMS-Magic says they can use text messages to drive more loans, answer customer queries based on keywords, etc.

-While when addressing healthcare centers, SMS-Magic mentions they can remind customers of booked appointments, update on new products, discounts, etc.
+When addressing healthcare centers, SMS-Magic mentions they can remind customers of booked appointments and update them on new products, discounts, etc.

 Do you see how different the needs are?
-Problems these institutions are solving aren’t similar and consequently different benefits should be emphasized.
+The problems these institutions are solving aren’t similar, and consequently, different benefits should be emphasized.

-Allocating separate features page for each of your target groups helps your visitors find their “group” easily and don’t read redundant information.
+Allocating separate feature pages for each of your target groups helps your visitors find their “group” easily and not read redundant information.

 Contact UsDo you want to learn if your SaaS feature pages are correctly structured and optimized?
 Contact us to find out.

-4. Feature<benefits – Best SaaS product pages don’t leave visitors with questions.
-They mention features but don’t forget to clarify what benefit is behind it.
+4. Feature<benefits: Best SaaS product pages don’t leave visitors with questions.
+They mention features but don’t forget to clarify what the benefit is behind it.

 “Payment reminder” is the feature.
 The benefit is that users can automate the reminder process and don’t worry that they will get paid later than expected.